 Do you encounter QuickBooks error 6000 83 when opening or backing up company files?
 It is important to seek technical assistance to avoid losing important data.
 Contact our QB ProAdvisors at 1.855.738.0359 and resolve the QB errors right away!

-QuickBooks Error code 6000 83 is one of the company file errors that can trigger major damage to your company file data.
-And thus, you may end up with frequent crashes and application failure.
+QuickBooks error code 6000 83 is one of the 6000 series company file errors that can trigger major damage to your company file data.
+Thus, you may end up with frequent crashes and application failures.
 The following error message displays on your screen when the error takes place:

 “An error occurred when QuickBooks tried to access the company file.
 Please try again.
 If the problem persists, contact Intuit and provide them with the following error codes: (-6000, 83)”.